srm-ecology/srm-ecology-website/content/publication/Potential-ecological-impact-of-climate-intervention-2021/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the National Academy of Sciences"
+publication: "Proceedings of the National Academy of Sciences, no. 15 (April 13, 2021)"
 publication_short: "PNAS"

 abstract: ""